What is a CV summary? (& example to copy and paste)

 Underline your experience as a marketer by showing how you improved the sales of products you worked on.

-Individual and team successes should be highlighted in an engineering CV summary, as you can see in this CV summary template:
+Individual and team successes should be highlighted in an engineering CV summary:

 Writing a data analyst CV?
 Add some data into your CV summary to show recruiting managers what you’re capable of achieving for them.